atomicobject/ts-react-graphql-starter-kit/README.md

 * `WEB_CONCURRENCY` – # of workers to use in clustered mode.
 Clustering disabled if value is 1.
 * `NODE_MAX_OLD_SIZE` - limit node process size to a given amount.
 Defaults to `460` MB to work well in 512MB containers, such as heroku.
 * `DEV_SERVER_DISABLE_HOST_CHECK` - disables the host check in webpack dev server, to allow testing from a VM or other host.

-## Setup

-* Install Docker.app.
-Our database and other services are configured to run in docker.
-* Copy `.env.example` to `.env`.
-You can set any environment variables you want here to influence the application.
-* Start postgres with: `docker-compose up`.
-This will set up a postgres docker image and start it.
-* Run `yarn db:create` to create development and test databases.

-Note: Start `docker-compose up` and leave it running any time you want to run the app/tests.

 ## Running locally